 So those guys might have an earlier established claim on this lyric.

-And even 3LW’s track is from the early 2000’s, a few years after-T wrote a tune, “Don’t Hate The Playa,” which is perhaps the earliest use of the idea we can find.
+And even 3LW’s track is from the early 2000’s, a few years after-T wrote a tune, “Don’t Hate The Playa,” which is the earliest use of the idea I can find.

 To enjoy copyright protection, an expression needs to be original.
 The phrase “Prior Art” refers to work that came before yours and attenuates its originality.
-If you put out a track in 2013 that employs a catchphrase that has been broadly available to the public for a decade, and then you try to claim copyright infringement, you’ve got a problematic argument.
-Just as you don’t want to be sued by those who used the catchphrase before you, you shouldn’t expect copyright protection for yourself.
+If you put out a track in 2013 that employs a catchphrase that has been broadly available to the public for a decade, and then you try to claim copyright infringement, it’s an obstacle.

 More often than not, laws are sensible.
 No really, they are.

-So while “Haters Gone Hate,” is an original work, its originality and copyright protect-ability is probably not vested in its use of the phrase, “haters gone hate.”
+So while “Haters Gone Hate,” is an original work, its originality and copyright protect-ability is perhaps not vested in its use of the phrase, “haters gone hate.”
 That had already been around a while generally.
 But specifically?
 We’ll see.